gentzkow/template_archive/README.md

     * Create symbolic links to external dependencies using `gslab_make.link_externals`.

-    * Reference external dependencies via symbolic links as opposed to actual path.
+    * Reference external dependencies via symbolic links in `/external/` as opposed to actual path.

+When specifying external dependencies in `config_user.yaml`, refer to the top level directory containing the external dependencies.
+Additional pathing to individual files/subdirectories should instead be specified when creating symbolic links.

 2. **Executable names**: Required applications may be setup for command line usage on your computer with a different executable name from the default.
 If so, specify the correct executable name in `config_user.yaml`